 As interest rates are now coming back up to historically “normal” levels, we're seeing the overall income flow growing again.
 So I think that rising interest rates will help the growth of the income element of Capital Income Builder.

 Some sectors typically associated with high-yield — utilities, telecommunications, tobacco, energy and financials — tend to be interest-rate sensitive.
 So we do try very hard to find opportunities in some of the other industries to diversify away from that interest-rate sensitivity.
-Investments in technology stocks like Microsoft and companies in the health care sector like Abbvie or Amgen have emerged as important areas of the market where investors can obtain dividend income and growth of income, and without the interest rate sensitivity of traditional dividend-paying stocks.
+Investments in technology stocks like Microsoft and companies in the health sector like Abbvie or Amgen, all three among the fund's 10 largest holdings,1 have emerged as important areas of the market where investors can obtain dividend income and growth of income, and without the interest rate sensitivity of traditional dividend-paying stocks.

 I'm not sure it's useful to talk about economic cycles, because the economy isn't cycling the way it used to.
 There was a well-defined economic cycle in the U.S. into the 1980s.
 But starting in the 1990s, the cycle has become less and less pronounced.
 A lot of that has to do with the fact that manufacturing as a percent of the overall economy has diminished.
 It's less than 10% of employment in the U.S.